MBB-team/VBA-toolbox/_wiki/statistical-models.md

 > **Upper-left panel**: observed data (y-axis) plotted against predicted data (x-axis).
 NB: The percentage of explained variance is indicated (the adjusted R^2 is the percentage of variance explained by the contrast of interest). **Middle-left panel**: observed and predicted data (y-axis) plotted against data dimensions (x-axis). **Lower-left panel**: parameter's correlation matrix. **Upper-right panel**: parameter estimates plus or minus one standard deviation.
 NB: Right-clicking on barplots allows one to access the results individual significance F-tests. **Middle-right panel**: contrast of interest. **Lower-right panel**: design matrix.
 Note that all descriptive statistics can be retrieved from optional output arguments.

 **Tip**: defining contrasts for, e.g., main effects of multi-level factors can be tedious.
 However, VBA has an in-built function for doing exactly this: `Contrast_MEbins.m`.
 It outputs the contrast matrix corresponding to an F-test of the main effect of a given experimental factor with n levels.

+Note that t-tests effectively perform one-tailed tests (positive effects).
+This means that the sign of the contrast matters.
+In contradistinction, F-tests perform two-tailed tests.

+The function `GLM_contrast.m` can output more than just the p-value.
+In particular, it can be used to recover ordinary least-squares (OLS) estimates of GLM parameters and residual variance, as well as summary statistics such as t- or F- values and percentage of explained variance...

 # 1D-RFT: Random Field Theory for the multiple comparison problem